collin-radichel/redux-feedback-loop/README.md

 ## Description

-A full-stack feedback app that takes input from a user.
+A full-stack application that asks a user to enter daily feedback about their experience in class that day.
+Input validation requires the user to enter a value for each page in the form before continuing, with the exception of the comments page, which does not require an input.
 The user is given a chance to review their feedback before they submit.
-Feedback is stored in a database.
-Input validation requires the user to enter a value for each page in the form before continuing, with the exception of the comments page, which does not require an input.
+When the user submits and clicks 'save' their feedback is stored in a database.

+## Features to be added

+Admin page to view/edit/delete feedback stored in database

 ## Installation